ehrnjica/excs01/README.md

 # README

-This is my firt program written in python.
+This is my first program written in python.